 What is a health care proxy?

 Advance care planning documents are called “advance directives.”
 The living will and health care proxy are the two most common types.
 A health care proxy is a legal document that lets you choose another adult whom you trust to make your medical decisions for you if you are unable to speak or communicate your wishes.
 The person you choose or “appoint” is called a health care agent.
 You may choose a spouse or partner, family member, close friend or a lawyer.
 You cannot choose your doctor or a member of the medical staff.
 You may also choose an alternate proxy if the health care agent you chose cannot make a decision for you.
 You can tell the person your medical wishes either by writing them down, by using the form provided by your state, if available, or speaking them out loud.
-Remember, if you want someone to be your health care agent, you must appoint him/her by filling out the health care proxy.
-If you do not, he/she does not have the legal right to make decisions for you, and the medical team might not listen to his/her decisions.
+Remember, if you want someone to be your health care agent, you must appoint them by filling out the health care proxy.
+If you do not, they do not have the legal right to make decisions for you, and the medical team might not listen to their decisions.

 In addition to keeping a copy of this document in your wallet or purse, a copy should be kept with your family, the health care agent, the doctor and on your refrigerator in case of an emergency situation.